noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.4.

-A figure showing trends in fishing catch (lbs, left y-axis) and economic value (dollars, right y-axis) for seven major fisheries around the Channel Islands (2000 - 2012).
-Figure: Leeworthy et al. 2014a
+A figure showing trends in fishing catch (pounds, left y-axis) and economic value (dollars, right y-axis) for seven major fisheries around the Channel Islands (2000 to 2012).
+Figure credit: Leeworthy et al. 2014a.

 ### Details